gopheracademy/gopheracademy-web/upcoming/atlas.md

 The Rails application will react to user interaction or API events by calling upstream to the appropriate backend services.
-Any service that needs to be invoked by Rails provides a JSON over HTTP.
+Any service that needs to be invoked by Rails provides a JSON over HTTP API.
 Using a common library in Rails, we can discover these backends using Consul and make the RPC call.
 This has been a simple and robust pattern that we can re-use across many of our services.